In-cluster PrometheusΒΆ

 alertmanager_auth: Basic <USER:PASSWORD base64-encoded> # Replace <USER:PASSWORD base64-encoded> with your actual credentials, base64-encoded, or use any other auth header as needed

-The two settings may be configured independently.
+These settings may be configured independently.

 SSL VerificationΒΆ